gary-peterson/dsa-unit-tests-java-gen/README.md

 Time constraints may prevent us from writing test code.

-This git includes test code for Java projects.
-It is generalized.
+This git includes generalized test code for Java projects.
+It is generalized using interfaces and a simple factory approach.

 We will use "linked list" for example purposes (substitute other types).